ePages-de/epages-docs/soap/error-handling.md

 API calls return error data that your client application can use to identify and resolve errors.
 If an error occurs during the invocation of an API call, the API provides the following types of error handling:

-# API data or process error (epages:TError)
+# API data or process error (epages:`TError`)

-If errors occures on the server in the SOAP API during processing data if may produces errors of type TError defined in ePagesTypes.xsd
+If an error occurs on the SOAP API server during data processing it may be of the type `TError` as defined in ePagesTypes.xsd
 {% highlight xml %}
 <xs:complexType name="TError">
   <xs:annotation>